Basil Gooden: Early and personal life

-Dr. Gooden graduated from Buckingham County High School and attended Virginia Tech where he received a B.A. in Political Science.
+Gooden graduated from Buckingham County High School and attended Virginia Tech where he received a B.A. in political science.
 He earned a Master of Social Work degree from Syracuse University in 1995.
 Additionally, he is a graduate of the University of North Carolina at Chapel Hill where he received a Master of Public Health and a Ph.D. in 1998.
 Gooden became a member of Alpha Phi Alpha fraternity in 1984 at Virginia Tech.

-Dr. Gooden married the former Susan Michelle Tinsley (originally from Bassett/Martinsville, Virginia) on June 12, 1993 in Pittsylvania County, Virginia.
-Dr. Susan T. Gooden is currently the Dean and Professor of the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
+Gooden married the former Susan Michelle Tinsley (originally from Bassett/Martinsville, Virginia) on June 12, 1993, in Pittsylvania County, Virginia.
+Susan T. Gooden is currently the Dean and Professor of the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
 Drs.
 Basil and Susan Gooden have one daughter, Caper, who received a B.A. from the College of William and Mary and an M.A. in international economics from the School of Advanced International Studies at Johns Hopkins University.

 Governmental and economic development work

 Secretary of Agriculture and Forestry

-As Virginia's 3rd Secretary of Agriculture and Forestry, Dr. Gooden's top priorities were: (a) increasing economic opportunities in agriculture and forestry; and (b) advancing strategies for rural economic development.
+As Virginia's 3rd Secretary of Agriculture and Forestry, Gooden's top priorities were: (a) increasing economic opportunities in agriculture and forestry; and (b) advancing strategies for rural economic development.
 These strategies sought to increase the business capacity of farmers, producers and agribusiness as well as increasing Virginia's agricultural and forestry export opportunities to international markets.
 Under his leadership, the Secretariat worked to promote the economic viability of industrial hemp in Virginia.
-Also, the Secretariat partnered with the U.S. Farmers and Ranchers Alliance, Secretariat of Technology and James Madison University to host the first-ever Governor's “Smart Farm” Summit on December 12, 2017.
+Also, the Secretariat partnered with the U.S. Farmers and Ranchers Alliance, Secretariat of Technology and James Madison University to host the first-ever Governor's "Smart Farm" Summit on December 12, 2017.

-Dr. Gooden worked to expand international trade as a key component of increasing economic opportunities in the agriculture and forestry industries in Virginia.
+Gooden worked to expand international trade as a key component of increasing economic opportunities in the agriculture and forestry industries in Virginia.
 As Secretary, he traveled with Governor Terry McAuliffe on numerous trade/marketing missions visiting 17 countries and 23 cities abroad.
 A few of these countries include; Cuba, Japan, China, Ireland, Germany, Denmark, Singapore, India, Switzerland, Canada and Mexico.
-He has met and worked with each member of VDACS’ global network of trade representatives from Canada, Mexico and Latin America, Europe, the Middle East and North Africa, India, China, Hong Kong and Southeast Asia.
+He has met and worked with each member of VDACS' global network of trade representatives from Canada, Mexico and Latin America, Europe, the Middle East and North Africa, India, China, Hong Kong and Southeast Asia.